SkylineCommunications/dataminer-docs/connector-help/connector_help/Telestream Vantage.md

 ### Workflow and Jobs

 This page displays a list of **workflows** that are configured on the cluster.
-For each retrieved **workflow**,a **list of jobs** is also retrieved, along with the **current completed percentage**.
+For each retrieved **workflow**, a **list of jobs** is also retrieved, along with the **current completed percentage**.
 For each of these jobs, a **list of sessions** is also retrieved.
 This information contains a historical overview of each job with each different step.

 This page displays its data in a **tree view** format.